-At first I really didn’t know what I was really doing while creating my first blog lovelyricism, but I knew with certitude what I really wanted to achieve through blogging, and it was to be able to make a living, whether on my own as an entrepreneur, or even to get the necessary skills that would have helped me get a job in the ICT sector.
+At first I really didn’t know what I was really doing while creating my first blog lovelyricism, but I knew with certitude what I really wanted to achieve through blogging, and it was, to be able to make a living, whether as a solopreneur, or even to get the necessary skills that would have helped me get a job in the ICT sector.
 I began without any knowledge of the craft of creative writing, SEO, setting up a blog, technical terms and the devices I use, social medias, without knowing the procedures and processes that define an online business, I was completely lost and a little bit confused about what I was really doing back then, and I had to learn everything from scratch.
-I didn’t even start where I should have started, but I am still learning, still seduced by blogging as I did when I first started, and I don’t think that I will stop blogging anytime soon.
+I didn’t even start where I should have started, but I am still learning, and I don’t think that I will stop blogging anytime soon.

 “It’s a source of enjoyment”

 The more I blog the more inspiration takes over, and more ideas emerge in my mind, and the more blogging becomes a source of enjoyment for me.
 I don’t care about what they say on the fact that blogging is dead, or even that it’s an outdated method of making money online, or that it is an abusive sector… I just don’t care, I just focus on what I need to achieve, and I do my thing with complete integrity, knowingly that inconveniences will certainly dissolve in one way or another, because writing is what I want to do.